john4web/blog/content/TODO/billion-dollar-mistake.md

 This blog article explores the keyword `null`, a staple in every programmer's daily work.
 Should we reconsider the use of null references in our software?
 Could encountering `null` in our code actually be harmful?
 This article aims to address these questions and provide insight into the implications of using `null`.

-{{< figure src="/images/billion-dollar-mistake/oppenheimer.webp" width="80%" caption="Robert Oppenheimer's regret over inventing the atomic bomb serves as a fitting analogy for Tony Hoare's regret over introducing the null reference (Image-Source: Movie: [Oppenheimer (2023) by Christoph Nolan](https://en.wikipedia.org/wiki/Oppenheimer_(film))).">}}
+{{< figure src="/images/billion-dollar-mistake/oppenheimer.webp" width="80%" caption="Robert Oppenheimer's regret over inventing the atomic bomb serves as a fitting analogy for Tony Hoare's regret over introducing the null reference (Image-Source: Movie: [Oppenheimer (2023) by Christopher Nolan](https://en.wikipedia.org/wiki/Oppenheimer_(film))).">}}

 To understand why `null` exists at all, we must travel back to 1965, when the null reference was invented by Tony Hoare.
 In a renowned lecture in 2009, while accepting the Turing Award, Hoare famously referred to the creation of null references as his *"billion-dollar mistake"*: